HarvestMondello/Colorado-climbing-route-analysis/docs/routes/flatirons/east-face-standard.md

 ## Overview
 - **Area:** Flatirons, Colorado
 - **Formation:** Third Flatiron
-- **Grade:** 5.4 (8 pitches climb, 4 pitches downclimb SE Chimney)
+- **Grade:** 5.4 (8 pitches climb & 4 pitches downclimb)
 - **Length:** n/a'
 - **Style:** Trad, multipitch
 - **First Ascent:** Floyd and Earl Millard, 1906

 ## Summary
 *East Face (Standard) on the Third Flatiron* is a classic.
 It's status of being closed half the year for falcon nesting makes it even more sought after of a climb.
 The route stands out as both a **cultural landmark** and a **high-traffic classic**.

 ## Route Characteristics
-- Striking arete and dihedral route visible across Eldorado Canyon.
+- The imposing East Face is visible from all over the Boulder area.
-- Sustained climbing with multiple cruxes: fingerlocks, stemming, technical face sequences, and crack climbing.
+- Easy to moderate technical climbing with a thin finish.
-- Known for **serious exposure**, especially on upper pitches.
+- Known for **serious exposure**, especially on upper pitch.
-- Protection is generally good, with some PG-13 runouts; bold reputation remains.
+- Protection is generally good, with some PG-13 runouts;some bolts.

 ### Approach & Descent
 - The approach is a steep hike starting by the trash can near a sign next to the Chautaqua Ranger Station.